Operations and Guidance

 Your funeral director may insist that the deceased's body be placed inside a body bag to limit the transmission of the Covid virus.
 Normally we would expect these body bags to be made from a biodegradeable material, however, we do appreciate that there are shortages due to the extensive pressure placed on resources by the virus and we recognise that some materials are in short supply.
 If biodegradeable bags are not available, then we will make an exception in this instance.

-This is a difficult time and our customary procedures are a little different.
-Alongside the Funeral Director, his staff and our own attendants, only the following people are allowed to attend:-
+Guidelines move regularly because this is a difficult time and our customary procedures are a little different.
+Alongside the Funeral Director, his staff and our own attendants amodest number of close friends and family of the deceased may attend.
+Note:-

 - A celebrant of your choice may attend at the request of the bereaved.